An Empirical Study of Topic Transition in Dialogue: Modelling Topic Transition

 Finally, utilizing modern deep-learning based classification algorithms, XLNet \citep{yang2019xlnet} is implemented.
 XLNet is state-of-the-art in text classification tasks \citep{minaee2020deep}.
 The implementation was based on Hugging Face's Transformers \citep{wolf2019huggingface}.
 XLNet-base is fine-tuned with $4$ epochs using AdamW (Adam with weight decay) optimizer with Learning Rate of $1e-5$.
 More than $4$ epochs reduce the train error rate but the difference in valid and train error rate increases.
 The fine-tuning was done on a single GPU.
 One epoch took about $28$ minutes to complete.

-Models (mentioned above) are evaluate against precision, recall and f1 score.
-Precision is a metric indicating how accurately topic transition chunk is detected and the values can be seen in Table 2.
+The performance of algorithms is evaluate against macro averaged precision, recall and f1 score.
+Precision is a metric indicating how accurately topic transition turn is detected and the values obtained can be seen in Table 2.